Jamal Murray NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Jamal Murray Insights vs. the Timberwolves

-- This season, he's put up 14.7% of the Nuggets' attempted field goals, as he's averaging 16.0 per contest.
+- This season, Jamal Murray has made 7.3 field goals per game, which accounts for 13.2% of his team's total makes.

-- He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.
+- He's made 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104.0 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Timberwolves have given up 115.8 points per contest, which is 18th-best in the NBA.
+- Defensively, the Timberwolves are ranked 18th in the NBA, allowing 115.8 points per game.

-- On the glass, the Timberwolves are 22nd in the league, conceding 44.7 rebounds per game.
+- On the glass, the Timberwolves are 22nd in the NBA, giving up 44.7 rebounds per contest.

-- The Timberwolves are the 10th-ranked squad in the NBA, conceding 25.0 assists per game.
+- The Timberwolves are the 10th-ranked squad in the league, allowing 25 assists per game.

-- Allowing 12.3 made 3-pointers per contest, the Timberwolves are the 16th-ranked team in the league.
+- Allowing 12.3 made 3-pointers per game, the Timberwolves are the 16th-ranked squad in the NBA.

 Jamal Murray vs. the Timberwolves